cshemwell/ProblemSet4/README.md

 I got help on 4.2 because it wasn't clicking with me that the fgets function deals with files and not string values.
 So for a while, I was using scanf to input a string, that would then be printed without the last char.
 ANYWAYS, I eventually got the help and completed the problem, but I'm very confused with everything involving files.

 4.3 seemed self explanatary.
 I just had many syntax errors that eventually worked themselves out.

+also my compiled code keeps getting put into my ProblemSets, I hope this is ok.